 Etango has benefited from extensive exploration and feasibility activity over the past 15 years.
 This includes detailed feasibility work on a large-scale development of Etango that culminated in the 2012 Definitive Feasibility Study (DFS 2012) and 2015 DFS Optimisation Study (OS 2015).
 As part of these processes, we have obtained environmental permitting for the proposed Etango mine (2012) and all associated external infrastructure (2014).

-In 2015, we completed construction of its Etango Heap Leach Demonstration Plant, which ran as a pilot plant until 2020.
+In 2015, we completed construction of the Etango Heap Leach Demonstration Plant, which ran as a pilot plant until 2020.
 The operation of the Demonstration Plant comprehensively de-risked the proposed heap leaching processing method for Etango, allowed optimisation of processing parameters and generated a large database of processing data.

 Highly robust technical parameters AND STRONG PROJECTED ECONOMICS